miskatormi/FinancialDifferentialModels/README.md

 ### DCF with Vasicek

 ## Data-driven simulations
-### Drift and Volatility for GBM model
+### Estimation of drift and volatility for GBM from market price data
-### Long-run mean level and Volatility for the Vasicek SDE and DCF model
+### Estimation of long-run mean & volatility for Vasicek interest rate models
+### Calibration from historical datasets to make forward-looking simulations